github/opensource.guide/_articles/beginners-guide.md

 Open source is powerful because it lowers the barriers to adoption, allowing ideas to spread quickly, and because the production process is open to the public.

 For example, imagine you're having a picnic.
-Your friend Lisa makes a cherry pie and sets it out on the picnic blanket (**view**).
+Your friend Lisa makes a cherry pie to share.
 Everybody tries the pie (**use**).
 It's a hit.
-They ask Lisa for the recipe, which she gladly provides.
-One friend, Joe, asks if he can use it for a dinner next week (**distribute**), to which Lisa exclaims, "Of course!".
+They ask Lisa for the recipe, which she gladly provides (**view**).
+One friend, Joe, asks if he can use it for a dinner next week (**distribute**), to which Lisa exclaims, _"Of course!"_.
 Another friend, Alex, who's a pastry chef, looks at the recipe and suggests increasing the amount of butter to make a flakier crust. (**modify**) Lisa says she'll try that next time.

-By comparison, a closed source process would be going to a restaurant and ordering a slide of cherry pie.
+By comparison, a closed source process would be going to a restaurant and ordering a slice of cherry pie.
 You must pay a fee to eat the pie, and the restaurant won't give you their recipe.
 If you copied their pie exactly and sold it under your own name, the restaurant might take action against you.

 ### Why do people open source their work?